 President Xi Jinping has brought significant institutional changes to policy-making processes in China since he came to power in 2013.
 Since the 1980s, the Politburo and its standing committee (the PBSC) were the peak decision-making bodies under China’s party-state dual-governance structure.
 The State Council was the highest administrative agency managing economic and other affairs on a daily basis, while a few leading groups coordinated between the party and the state on financial, economic and foreign affairs.
 But since 2013, Xi has notably strengthened the role of leading groups at the expense of both the PBSC and the State Council.

 By establishing, reshaping and upgrading leading groups in key sectors to the status of commissions, Xi has amassed a concentration of power unseen since Mao.
-He currently supervises nine newly-established or revised leading groups, committees and commissions, which accordingly cover nine of the most important governance sectors: nationwide reform, financial and economic affairs, state security, foreign affairs, Taiwan affairs, the military, cybersecurity, legislative issues, and auditing.
+He currently supervises nine newly-established or revised leading groups, committees and commissions, which accordingly cover nine of the most important governance sectors: nationwide reform, financial and economic affairs, state security, foreign affairs, Taiwan, Province of China affairs, the military, cybersecurity, legislative issues, and auditing.

 These commissions are under the direct control of Xi, which puts the State Council and the PBSC on the back burner.
 The leadership of party central commissions in determining national political and economic agendas stands as the most distinct feature of Xi’s governance.